BoiseState/CS321_Bioinformatics/README.md

 Please see the [AWS
 notes](https://docs.google.com/document/d/1v5a0XlzaNyi63TXXKP4BQsPIdJt4Zkxn2lZofVP8qqw/edit?usp=sharing)
-for a step by step guide on running your project on the AWS cloud.
+for a step-by-step guide on running your project on the AWS cloud.

 ## 11. Progress Reports